CovOpen/CovMap/README.md

 - Show map of Germany with colored postal code areas
 - Timeline bar: Selection of day and automatic update of map
 - Selection for type of displayed data (e.g. confirmed cases, deaths)
+- does not reply on 3rd party maps, e.g. MapBox
+- uses efficient encoding of zip code areas, e.g. TopoJSON

 IMPORTANT:
 - Displaying of further graphs, e.g. infections vs time